onera/Cassiopee/Compressor/doc/source/Compressor.rst

     Compress zone coordinates with sz, zfp or fpc libraries.

-    Fpc is a lossless compression and doesn't use tol. sz and zfp are approximative compression controling error at a given tolerance.
+    Fpc is a lossless compression and doesn't use tol. sz and zfp are approximative compressions controling error at a given relative tolerance.

     Exists also as an in-place version (_compressCoords) which modifies a and returns None.